HazenBabcock/opensdraw/opensdraw/lcad_language/README.md

 * mathFunctions.py - /, *, +, -, ..
 * modules.xml - The standard modules that opensdraw will load.
 * partFunctions.py - LDraw parts and primitives (line, triangle, ..).
+* pulleySystem - A function for creating pulley and string systems.
 * parts.py - The Part object.
 * randomNumberFunctions.py - Random number generating functions.